 Marijuana was very common in 2004, but at least in my circles, other drugs weren't.
 So in terms of "drug legalization" I was mostly thinking about "marijuana legalization".
 And I was very in favor of it.
 It seemed ridiculous that such a common and harmless (or at least less harmful than alcohol) drug could put you in prison.

 Now, marijuana is legal in many places.
 But it's also not very relevant when people talk about drugs today.
-Becuase today they're talking about meth and opiods and other drugs that are much more harmful than marijuana.
+Because today they're talking about meth and opiods and other drugs that are much more harmful than marijuana.
 This is a much bigger issue than marijuana legalization.
 And a much more difficult one.
-Because while people do advicate for decriminalization and harm reduction, that only gets you so far.
+Because while people do advocate for decriminalization and harm reduction, that only gets you so far.
 Taking those actions alone seems to lead to the horrific scenes you see in many cities, where some streets are filled with homeless drug addicts whose lives are slipping away.
 When you look at those places, it's hard to see what harm is being reduced.
 2004-style "just legalize it" policy won't cut it.

 Verdict: I was right in 2004, but the situation has changed.